NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 | ----------------------------------------------------- |:----------:|
 | Obtain required data from different sources           | 200       |

 The application uses data to analyse the traffic volume within the city along with demographic data.
 Data from these sources has to be combined for analysing and processing.
 The efficiency of the application depends upon the quality of the data.
 So it is essential to obtain data from trusted sources and have plenty of it to support the use cases.
 These sources may include google API for travel data, onzo, taxi-data, telco and census data for demographic information.
-Sourcing one month of travel data from Google API costs around 1500 dollars approx. Eventhough client has agreed to get the data, a considerable amount would be required for any unplanned data utilisation.
-Google Distance Matrix API for travel time and distance costs 10 dollars for 1000 API hits.
-Budget has been estimated for 20,000 Distance Matrix API API hits for gathering time and distance data.
+Sourcing one month of travel data from Google API costs around 1500 dollars approx. Eventhough client has agreed to get the data, a considerable amount would be required for any unplanned data sourcing.
+Google Distance Matrix API for travel time and distance, costs 10 dollars per 1000 API hits.
+Budget has been estimated for 20,000 Distance Matrix API hits for gathering travel data.
 Considering the time and the agreement related issues, a data source can be finalised and development can start on the obtained data.
-The model can be trained further to analyse data from different sources.
+The product can be modified further to analyse data from different sources.

 #### 5.2.2 Procurement
 | Procurement Item                                      | Source            |